BitlyTwiser/zlog/README.md

 If you hate this, let me know.

 3. Provide the title you wish and then just link the markdown location.
 Everything will be built in (routes etc..)
+4. Restart the webserver and all changes/articles etc.. will be present straight away.

 ## Uniquness:
 1. Change the nav bar and styles.css to customize the site for your needs if you so wish